 Encourage your Maine Coon to come for a cuddle, and give them a good stroke.
 If they are calm, give them a treat as a reward.

 Your Maine Coon might not like this at first, so just keep trying each day until they let you look in their mouth.

 4. Let Them Lick!

 Many cats love the taste of butter, so spread a little on the end of your finger and allow your cat to lick it off.

 5. Introduce The Finger Toothbrush

 Do not tell them off, just let them scent the brush and ‘do their thing’.

 6. Finger Toothbrush

 The only difference this time is that the finger toothbrush will be on your finger, and have a layer of butter over it.

 At first, likely, your cat will only permit one tooth to be brushed, before pulling away.
-This is completely fine, so don’t panic, or force your cat to have all their teeth brushed.
+This is completely fine, so don’t panic, or force your cat to have all its teeth brushed.

-Each time they let you brush their teeth, praise them for their good behaviour and reward them with a treat.
+Each time they let you brush their teeth, praise them for their good behavior, and reward them with a treat.
 This encourages a positive link between the toothbrush and your Maine Coon.

 This stage isn’t a race, so never rush it.
-Instead, owners should remain calm, be persistent, and praise their cat when small steps are achieved.
+Instead, owners should remain calm, be persistent, and praise their cats when small steps are achieved.

 7. Cat Toothpaste

 Allow your cat to lick a little bit of the toothpaste first, before applying it to the brush.
-If your cat likes it, they will let you brush its teeth.
+If your cat likes it, it will let you brush its teeth.

-8. Introduce Cat Toothbrush
+8. Introduce The Cat Toothbrush

 Once your cat has accepted the finger toothbrush, owners have the choice as to whether they want to move onto a normal cat toothbrush, or not.

-When your cat seems calm and settled, carefully start brushing your cats teeth with the toothbrush, and toothpaste.
+When your cat seems calm and settled, carefully start brushing your cat’s teeth with the toothbrush, and toothpaste.

-The Maine Coon is highly trainable, so will respond well to being rewarded for having their teeth brushed.
+The Maine Coon is highly trainable, so will respond well to being rewarded for having its teeth brushed.

 10. Establish A Routine